beignetbytes/tsxlib-rs/README.md

 # Goals and Non-Goals

-The goal of this project is to provide a general container with robust compile time visbility that you can use to 1.) collect timeseries data and 2.) do efficient map operations on it, right now this comes at the cost of lookup performance.
+The goal of this project is to provide a general container with robust compile time visibility that you can use to 1.) collect timeseries data and 2.) do efficient map operations on it, right now this comes at the cost of lookup performance.

-We deliberatly make (very little) assumptions about what the data you will put into the container will be. i.e. it is generic over both data and key.
+We deliberately make (very little) assumptions about what the data you will put into the container will be. i.e. it is generic over both data and key.
 This is to allow you to put in whatever custom time struct you want along with whatever data that you want.

-It is on the TODO list to add some basic specialization for primitives, i.e. have a diff() method vs having to put in a UDF on the skip operator to accomplish the same thing.
+It is on the TODO list to add some basic specialization for primitives, i.e. have a diff() method vs having to put in a UDF on the skip operator for f64's every time to accomplish the same thing.

-Conversly, this is not meant to be a generic dataframe-like library.
+Conversely, this is not meant to be a generic dataframe-like library.

 # Quick Start